 About Kathryn C. Shafer

 For over 30 years, Dr. Kathryn Shafer has been known for her work as a licensed psychotherapist, certified addiction professional, certified EMDR Practitioner and consultant in training, author, professor, and corporate consultant.
 At her private practice in Jupiter, Florida, she is a cognitive behavioral therapist, and a Certified Yoga Therapist (C-IAYT) through the International Association of Yoga Therapists (IAYT), providing individual, relationship, and family therapy.
 She also holds group psychotherapy sessions for women, and persons in recovery from addiction.
-Her diverse expertise integrates conventional psychotherapy with the adjunctive self-regulation practices of yoga, mental imagery, and breath work.
+Her diverse expertise integrates conventional psychotherapy with the adjunctive self-regulation practices of yoga, mental imagery and EMDR.
+She is also certified in Gottman Method Level 1 Couples Therapy Clinical Training.
 Dr. Shafer is the author of the FunTM program: A comprehensive, mindbody and lifestyle management guide for all age groups.

 During therapy sessions, Dr. Shafer intersects tools from psychology, neuroscience, cognitive behavioral therapy, and her yoga therapy training for the emotional and physical health of all age groups.
 As an educator, author, consultant, and yoga therapist, she has given presentations as a keynote and behavioral health workshops at over 40 conferences internationally.
 She has been a guest on numerous radio and television programs to discuss topics pertaining to chronic health issues (asthma, cancer), mood disorders (bipolar, anxiety, depression), trauma, PTSD, and the addictions.
 Sharing her education, training, and experience with how she works with clients and applies self-regulation tools in her own life, Dr. Shafer offers supervision and training for whole body health.
 At her office she offers individual, group, couples, family, yoga therapy and supervision.